InterContinental Paris - Le Grand

 End your perfect day in Paris with the help of the hotel's concierge.
 We can arrange tickets to a concert at Sainte-Chapelle, a Gothic royal chapel famed for its huge windows of 13th-century stained glass – the effect is dazzling and the atmosphere magical.
 After the concert, you can return to the hotel and enjoy a gourmet dinner in the classic Parisian surroundings of the Café de la Paix and an evening cocktail in The Bar.
 If you prefer, ask the concierge to recommend a nearby restaurant.

-Above the two Paris Opera houses, hundreds of thousands of bees yearly produce two thousand kilos of honey.
-A 100 gram jar of honey available at the Opera houses boutiques and at the fine grocery store Fauchon, will set you back 16 euros.
+Above the Paris Opera house, hundreds of thousands of bees produce two thousand kilos of honey every year.
+A 100g jar of honey will cost you 16EUROS and is available for purchase at the Opera house boutiques as well as the fine grocery store Fauchon.

 THE VINEYARDS OF MONTMARTRE

 Visit the small hill in autumn and you will be surrounded by the famous Grape-Harvest's party of Montmartre.
 The vineyards are an ancient landmark on the hill.
 Bacchus, the God of Wine had a temple here.
 The Abbotts had their own wine press close to Saint Pierre Church.
 On the first Saturday in October, the grapes are harvested by many important people including celebrities, delegations; Les Chevaliers du Taste-Wine; (the knights of Wine Tasting) from different French provinces.
 Always a most festive event.

 VISIT OF THE SEWERS